NRI Overview

 Anyone who is an Indian citizen by birth but for employment or other vocational reasons stays outside India for an indefinite period time can be called as an NRI.

-Who all can be called a Person of Indian Origin?
+Who can be considered a Person of Indian Origin?

-Person-of-Indian Origin can be people who are citizens of a foreign country, but who was born in India or whose father and forefathers were of Indian origin.
+A person of Indian origin refers to an individual who is a citizen of a foreign country but was born in India, or whose father or ancestors were of Indian origin.

 What are Overseas Corporate Bodies?

-These are bodies largely owned by people who are an Indian citizen or of Indian origin but reside outside India.
-They include overseas companies, corporate bodies and partnership firms owned mostly by the Indian citizens or people of Indian origin.
-In these bodies, three-fourth of the interest is owned by Indian citizens or people of Indian origin.
+These are entities largely owned by people who are Indian citizens or of Indian origin but reside outside India.
+They include overseas companies, corporate bodies, and partnership firms that are mostly owned by Indian citizens or persons of Indian origin.
+In such entities, three-fourths of the ownership interest is held by Indian citizens or people of Indian origin.

 Is it possible for non-resident Indians and Overseas Corporate Bodies to invest in India?

-Yes, it is possible for them however, through the RBI and Government way which includes, Foreign Investment Promotion Board (FIPB).
-These Individuals and bodies can invest up to 100% equity in Indian real estate and civil aviation sectors.
-Their investment in India is fully repatriable except in case of real estate which has 3 years lock-in period on original investment along with 16% cap on dividend repatriation.
+Yes, it is possible; however, such investments are subject to regulations set by the RBI and the Government of India, including approvals from the Foreign Investment Promotion Board (FIPB).
+These individuals and entities can invest up to 100% equity in sectors such as real estate and civil aviation.
+Investments are generally fully repatriable, except in the case of real estate, which is subject to a three-year lock-in period on the original investment, along with a 16% cap on dividend repatriation.

-What is the procedure of payment for a residential property, for foreign citizens?
+What is the payment procedure for purchasing a residential property for foreign citizens?

-Payments can be made either out of inward remittances in foreign exchange through normal banking channels or out of funds from NRE/FCNR accounts in Indian banks.
+Payments can be made either through inward remittances in foreign exchange via normal banking channels or from funds held in NRE or FCNR accounts with Indian banks.

-How many commercial properties, a NRI can acquire in India legally?
+How many commercial properties can an NRI legally acquire in India?